python-lapidary/lapidary-render/docs/openapi.md

         - ❌ `refreshUrl`: not supported
     - 🗓️ `links`: planned
     - ❌ `callbacks`: not planned
-- `paths`
+- `paths`: 🗓️ planned as keys in a TypedDict
+    - operations: ✅ mapped to operation methods
+        - `operationId`: ✅ used as method name
         - 🗓️ `summary`, `description`: planned as parts of docstr
         - ❌ `servers`: ignored
         - `parameters`
             - ✅ `name`: OpenAPI parameter names are not unique and might contain characters invalid for python names, therefore they're escaped and suffix-hungarian notation is used to distinguish between cookie, header, path and query parameters
             - ✅ `in`: implemented, suffix-hungarian notation is used to separate parameters
             - ✅ `required`: non-required parameters are optional with default value `None`
             - 🗓️ `deprecated`: planned
             - 🗓️ `allowEmptyValue`: planned
             - 🗓️ `content`: key: planned, value: processed as schema
             - ⚠️ `style`: partially implemented
             - 🗓️ `allowReserved`: planned
             - ✅ `schema`: implemented
             - 🔍 `example` & examples: considered
             - 🔧 `x-lapidary-name`: name of a parameter in the python
 - 🔧 `x-lapidary-responses-global`: responses that might come from any operation
 - 🔧 `x-lapidary-headers-global`: headers accepted by any operation